dannycab/phy481msu/learning_goals.md

 -   Change a multidimensional integral in Cartesian coordinates to one in another coordinate system using the Jacobian.

 #### Chapter 2: Electrostatics

 **Topics** - Electric field, Coulomb's law; Gauss' Law, divergence and curl of E; Potential; Poisson & Laplace equation; Work & energy;
 Conductors

-**Prerequisites** - Students should already be able to,
+**Prerequisites**

--   State Gauss' Law and construct the 3 Gaussian surfaces (sphere, cylinder, pillbox)
+-   Students should already be able to state Gauss' Law and construct the 3 Gaussian surfaces (sphere, cylinder, pillbox)
--   Use Cartesian, spherical and cylindrical coordinates appropriately when constructing integrals and surface and volume elements
+-   Students should already be able to use Cartesian, spherical and cylindrical coordinates appropriately when constructing integrals and surface and volume elements

-**Goals** - Students should be able to,
+**Goals**

 Electric Field

 -   Students should be able to state Coulomb's Law and use it to solve for E above a line of charge, a loop of charge, and a circular disk of charge.